 People may also experience pain from nerves in the upper thigh.
 Nerve pain occurs when there is damage to the nerves.
 This creates the feeling of pain even when there is not a physical injury to the thigh.

 People with this pain may experience unusual sensations in the thighs and elsewhere, including burning, numbness, prickly sensations, and shooting pains.

 Meralgia paresthetica is also called Bernhardt-Roth syndrome.
-Damage to or pressure on the lateral femoral cutaneous nerve, a nerve that affects feeling in the outside of the thigh, can cause this painful sensation.
+Damage to or pressure on the

 A person may experience this pain as burning or shooting, and the condition can cause periodic numbness in the upper thigh and hips.

 A bruise, even one that is not visible, can be intensely painful.
 This pain is often throbbing and occurs in a single area.